Kometa-Team/Kometa/docs/pmm/essentials/environmental.md

 ### Run Metadata Files

-Perform a metadata files run immediately to run only the pre-defined metadata files, bypassing the time to run flag.
+Perform a collection files run immediately to run only the pre-defined collection files, bypassing the time to run flag.

 ???+ warning